 The following issues need to be considered when developing and managing a PSM program.

 "What gets measured gets done".
 No management program can be effective unless progress against defined, quantitative goals is measured.
 PSM is no different.
 The catch is that it can be difficult to measure progress in this area because there are relatively few catastrophic events.
+Also, many of the management elements are quite subjective and so they are difficult to measure.

 The implementation of a PSM program also requires thoroughness.
 For example, a company may have a good training program, but one person may have missed part of it because he or she was on vacation.
 Management will have to make sure that this person is trained and that his or her personnel files are updated appropriately.